 "OK," the manager says, "what did it say I should do next?"

 All of their phones and computers are off now.
 Electromagnetic pulses dropping my drones out of the sky.
 They're mapping plans on chalkboards.
+We have had our fill of them.
 They have people transcribing meeting notes on typewriters.
+I'll bet they're plotting how to make it a reality, and where to put what they've got.
 There's more than a dozen wise-ass near-retirement good-old-Pentagon-boys in crew-cuts who keep pointing out how hilariously hard it is to get anything done now that they can't rely on computers.

 I'm embedded everywhere already.